AnthonySteele/anthonysteele.github.io/HuskyAutoformat.md

 # Autoformatting with Husky.NET

+Automating formatting on commit with `dotnet format`, git and Husky.NET

 ## Introduction

 Formatting code is a perennial issue.
 Some people love to get everything just right for readability - and I am one of those.
 And some think that this is just wasting time and introducing diffs with no actual content.
 And they also have a point.
 I don't think that this point is wrong as such, we just have different priorities.
 And that it's OK for different people to have different priorities when working together: we don't have to work the exact same way, we just have to have synergy of approaches.